nasiryork/kuralabs_deployment_2/Documentation/Deployment_2_Documentation.md

 - EC2, Jenkins, GitHub, IAM, AWS CLI, Elastic Beanstalk CLI, Elastic Beanstalk, Slack, DataDog

 ## EC2:
 - First I started off by launching a new Amazon EC2 Instance.
 I opened ports 8080, 80, and 22 to allow for Jenkins to run, Http access, and SSH access.
 In order to run Jenkins I needed to Install its main dependency being Java.
 After my EC2 booted up I created a jenkins User.
 I needed to add the newly created Jenkins user to the sudoers list (located: ~/etc/sudoers) to grant it administrative permission.
-I then Installed Python3, Pip, and Python-venv since I was deploying a Python application as well as .AWS and Elastic Beanstalk CLI.
+I then Installed Python3, Pip, and Python-venv since I was deploying a Python application as well as AWS and Elastic Beanstalk CLI.

 ## IAM:
 - I then launched Amazon IAM to create an Amazon user that we could assign permission to in order to configure and access the application we want to deploy.